Chris Thursten: Exit stage right

 Joe Donnelly: Familiarity breeds contempt

 Listen, I'm not against Chris Redfield appearing in Resident Evil 7: Biohazard's next slice of DLC, I'd just kind of hoped the series had moved on—even if momentarily.
-Named Not A Hero, the third portion of DLC is due this spring, is free-of-charge, and, , will follow Redfield's story against the seventh main series game's lore.
+Named Not A Hero, the third portion of DLC is due this spring, is free-of-charge, and, as Capcom confirmed this week, will follow Redfield's story against the seventh main series game's lore.

 Resident Evil 7 ending spoilers below.